 A Bachelor of Science in Healthcare Administration is generally an educational requirement for people who would like to become healthcare managers.
 This degree is a good choice for those already in the healthcare field who want to take on greater responsibilities, or for students who want to prepare for a future career in healthcare.

 With a bachelor’s in healthcare administration, you may qualify for mid-level and managerial jobs such as:

 - Healthcare Manager

 - Assistant Director

-A Master’s in Business Administration in Healthcare Management can help you fully prepare for a role as a healthcare administrator.
+A Master’s in Business Administration in Healthcare Management or Master of Science in Healthcare Administration can help you fully prepare for a role as a healthcare administrator.
 It can help you stand out from other candidates, as well as increase your earning potential.
-With an MBA in Healthcare Management, you may potentially qualify for executive-level jobs, such as:
+With a master's degree, you may potentially qualify for executive-level jobs, such as:

 - Chief Executive Officer

 - Clinic Director

 - Nursing Home Administrator

 Current master’s degree holders (in a business-related discipline) may consider earning a post-graduate certificate in healthcare management to bolster their professional credentials.
 Herzing’s certificate program can be completed in as little as 8 months when attending full-time.